ykkimhgu/course-doc/numerical-programming/problem-bank.md

-## Problem 3
+## Problem #3

+**Truss Analysis**

-**Consider the loading of a statically determinate pin-jointed truss shown below.
-The truss has seven members and five nodes, and is under the action of the forces R1, R2, and R3 parallel to the y-axis**
+Consider the loading of a statically determinate pin-jointed truss shown below.
+The truss has seven members and five nodes, and is under the action of the forces R1, R2, and R3 parallel to the y-axis

 **Find the member forces (Fi) obtained from the following system of equations **